vulsdoc/vuls/docs/architecture-fast-root-scan.md

 ### Detect processes affected by next package update

-It is possible to know processes affecting software update in advance using yum-ps on RedHat, CentOS, OracleLinux and Amazon Linux
+It is possible to know processes affecting software update in advance using yum-ps on RedHat, CentOS, Rocky Linux,OracleLinux and Amazon Linux

 ### Detect not-restarted-processes